 If widgets are more interactive, it will reduce the point of opening the parent app for menial tasks.
 Simple sliders can be a great addition.
 A widget to conveniently view and reply to emails, reply to messages, or view Tweets and Reddit posts will make iOS widgets much better.

-Apple does not quickly let you customise your iPhone because they currently have a reputation for standing out with their software.
+Apple does not quickly let you customize your iPhone because they currently have a reputation for standing out with their software.
 You’ll know it’s an iPhone after a glance at the UI design.
-If they let people apply random themes, they might lose this instant recognition.
+If they let people apply random themes, they might lose instant recognition.

 If not a theme store, the ability to effortlessly edit icons and icon sizes would be a welcome addition.
 We also need the option to change the app grid layout and the ability to place apps wherever we want to.
 While some of this is possible with third-party apps, it gets incredibly clunky and time-consuming.